 The Solvency II risk margin includes an explicit risk margin, unlike the financial statements' insurance liabilities.
-The marketconsistent value of technical provisions is attained by adding to the best estimate technical provisions, i.e. the assumed value of the technical provisions, the margin describing the uncertainty of the actual liabilities, i.e. the risk margin.
-The risk margin is calculated in accordance with Title I, Chapter III, Section 3, Subsection 4 of the Commission Delegated Regulation 2015/35.
+The market-consistent value of technical provisions is attained by adding to the best estimate technical provisions, i.e. the assumed value of the technical provisions, the margin describing the uncertainty of the actual liabilities, i.e. the risk margin.
+The risk margin is calculated in accordance with Title I, Chapter III, Section 3, Subsection 4 of the European Commission Delegated Regulation 2015/35.

-The purpose of maintaining the risk margin is to ensure that the value of the calculated insurance liabilities corresponds to a sum of money that the other market party (insurance undertaking) would be expected to demand in order to take on the liabilities in question in full.
-In Solvency II the risk margin therefore describes, in principle, a bonus, above the technical provision best estimate, that an insurance undertaking would normally be expected to pay on the markets to transfer their liabilities to an independent party.
+The purpose of maintaining the risk margin is to ensure that the value of the calculated insurance liabilities corresponds to an amount of money that the other market party (an insurance undertaking) would be expected to demand in order to take on the liabilities in question in full.
+In Solvency II the risk margin therefore describes, in principle, a bonus, above the technical provisions' best estimate, that an insurance undertaking would normally be expected to pay to transfer their liabilities to an independent party on the market.

-D.2.4 RECEIVABLES FROM REINSURANCE CONTRACTS AND SPECIAL PURPOSE VEHICLES (SPV)
+D.2.4 RECEIVABLES FROM REINSURANCE CONTRACTS AND SPECIAL PURPOSE VEHICLES

-Mandatum Life's receivables from reinsurance contracts amounted to EUR 0.5 million (0.1) at the end of 2023.
-The Company does not use SPVs to manage the insurance risk.
+Mandatum Life's receivables from reinsurance contracts amounted to EUR 0.7 million (0.5) at the end of 2024.
+The Company does not use special purpose vehicles to manage underwriting risk.